Skip to main content

 Guillain-Barré Syndrome (GBS)

-If GBS occurred within 6 weeks after previous influenza vaccination, manufacturer states base decision to administer influenza vaccine recombinant on careful consideration of potential benefits and risks.
+If GBS has occurred within 6 weeks after previous influenza vaccination, the decision to administer influenza vaccine recombinant should be based on careful consideration of potential benefits and risks.

 The 1976 swine influenza vaccine was associated with increased frequency of GBS.
 Evidence for causal relationship between other influenza vaccines and GBS inconclusive; if an excess risk exists, it probably is slightly more than 1 additional case of GBS per 1 million vaccinees.